ailersic/multiscale-visde/README.md

 Each experiment folder contains detailed READMEs with setup instructions, visualizations, and results for the 1d KdV equation, 2D Burgers equation, and the 2D cylinder flow problem.

-Our code-base builds upon the [Variational Inference for Stochastic Differential Equations (VISDE)](https://github.com/ailersic/visde.git) PyTorch library.
+Our multiscale modeling codebase builds upon the [Variational Inference for Stochastic Differential Equations (VISDE)](https://github.com/ailersic/visde.git) PyTorch library.

 ## Quick Start